Cognigy/Documentation/docs/en/docs/insights/dashboard-nlu-performance.md

 ### Intents by Score Range

 The scoring range of found Intents displayed in a stacked bar chart.
 Every score range bar shows a min-max value and has an average value marker.
-Clicking on the three-dots menu item, you can select the **Go to Intent Trainer** that leads you to the application in Cognigy.AI to improve your Agent.
+Clicking on the three-dots menu item, you can select the **Go to Intent Trainer** that leads you to the application in Cognigy.AI to improve your Flow.
-For more information, see [Intent Trainer]({{config.site_url}}ai/resources/tweak/intent-trainer/).
+For more information, see [Intent Trainer](../ai/resources/tweak/intent-trainer.md).

 Source table: